 Quality backlinks from local sources signal authority.
 Focus on earning links from chambers of commerce, local news, and fitness industry organizations.

 A mobile-optimized website is essential.
-Most gym and fitness searches happen on mobile devices — your website must work flawlessly on smartphones.
+Most gym and fitness searches happen on mobile devices, and your website must work flawlessly on smartphones.

 Whether you're a plumber in Phoenix or an HVAC company in Houston — if your customers search locally, we position you to win.